Construction Accident

 What Evidence Is Required For A Construction Accident Claim?

-- Medical reports β Confirm the nature and severity of the injuries.
+- Medical reports β Confirm the nature and severity of the accident injuries.

-- Accident reports β Site incident logs and health and safety inspection records to demonstrate liability.
+- Accident reports β Site incident logs and health and safety inspection records to demonstrate liability coverage.

-- Witness testimonies β Statements from coworkers, site visitors, or passersby who saw the accident.
+- Witness testimonies β Statements from coworkers, site visitors, or passersby who saw the public accident.

-- CCTV recordings or photographs β Visual proof of hazardous conditions or the accident scene.
+- CCTV recordings or photographs β Visual proof of hazardous conditions or the claim example scene.

 - Financial documents β Pay stubs showing lost earnings and medical receipts for treatment costs.